Skip to Main Content

 Work Environment

-Recording studios can be comfortable places to work.
+Recording studios are often comfortable places to work.
 They are usually air-conditioned because of the sensitivity of the equipment.
 They may be loud or cramped, however, especially during recording sessions where many people are working in a small space.
 The work is not particularly demanding physically (except when recording engineers must move equipment), but there may be related stress depending on the personalities of the producer and the performers.
-Audio recording engineers must be able to follow directions from producers and must often give directions.
+Audio recording engineers must be able to follow directions from producers and give directions.
 Their work must be quick and precise, and the engineer must be able to work as part of a team.
 Depending on the type of recording business, some engineers may be required to record off-site, at live concerts, for example, or other places where the recording is to take place.
 Engineers can usually come to work dressed however they wish.

 Related Professions